 Spontaneous bacterial peritonitis is "an ascitic fluid infection without an evident intra-abdominal surgically treatable source", according to UpToDate.
 Additionally, when Such and Runyon defined it in this way (1998) they included a whole slew of additional sub-definitions which did not enjoy wide popularity, such as culture-negative neutrocytic ascites and polymicrobial bacterascites.
 These weird terms aside, as a disease entity SBP is sufficiently distinct from faecal peritonitis which contaminates an otherwise healthy abdominal cavity by way of perforation, or catastrophic peritonitis which really describes the syndrome of multisystem failure in response to overwhelming abdominal infection.
 Plus, the college asked an SAQ about it, which means it merits a chapter all to itself.

-Question 4 from the first paper of 2018 was the first question to have ever asked anything detailed about the management of SBP.
-The college wanted to know diagnostic strategies and common organisms.
-This should be easy enough to find references for, as the first page of a Google Scholar search for this string comes up with twenty articles all unimaginatively titled "Spontaneous Bacterial Peritonitis".
+This topic should be easy enough to find references for, as the first page of a Google Scholar search for this string comes up with twenty articles all unimaginatively titled "Spontaneous Bacterial Peritonitis".
 Choosing at random, one might offer the 2009 article by Koulaouzidis as a valid representative.
 Such and Runyon (1998) also have some excellent (slightly archaic) descriptors for all the different varieties of infected ascitic fluid (with and without white cells, etc).

 SBP may be suspected in any cirrhosis patients with ascites who develop some non-specific clinical features.
 These features and their frequency are reproduced here from Koulaouzidis et al, 2009 ( the percentages are the frequency of these findings in patients who went on to have culture-proven SBP, where 100% is the whole group of culture-positive patients)